j7j7/DiagramWeaver/README.md

 **Work in progress.** This project is under active development; some functionality may change between releases.

-An easy-to-use studio for diagrams and presentations.
+Diagram Weaver: An easy-to-use studio for diagrams and presentations.
 Pull from a broad library of ready-made icons and shapes—including cloud and tech symbols—to sketch flows and architectures quickly, then step into slides with transitions and animations so decks stay lively without extra tooling.
-Diagrams stay **interactive**: zoom and pan to explore the canvas; optional **metadata (“properties”) popups** show **attributes** for whatever you select (nodes and connections).
+Diagrams stay **interactive**: zoom and pan to explore the canvas; add optional **metadata (“properties”) popups** to show **attributes** and information for whatever you select.
 When you **present**, combine **Effects** glow highlights with **slide transitions** and **connection animations** so playback can emphasize structure and flows step by step.
 Whether you’re mapping systems or presenting to an audience, you get polished visuals fast instead of rebuilding layouts by hand.

-Power users can still edit diagram JSON directly or bring in Mermaid; export stays portable when you need it.

 ## Tech Stack